 If you notice that any of your items are damaged during the move, you should file a written claim for loss or damage with your moving company.
 The moving company must provide you with at least 60 days to file a claim, but may specify a longer timeframe in your estimate or bill of lading.
 The company must acknowledge receipt of your claim, in writing, within 15 days after they receive it.
 The company must then offer you a settlement, in writing, within 30 days of receiving your claim.

 If an attempt to resolve the dispute with the moving company fails, call the PUCO at (800) 686-PUCO (7826) or file a complaint online.
-The PUCO will assist you in resolving your complaint with the moving company.

 Federal law requires that moving companies provide customers with the following two publications prior to all moves between states, known as interstate moves.